kamaldeen91/qsp-modeling-with-python/README.md

 The toolbox is developed by Kamaldeen :soccer: - a postdoctoral researcher in the Jaline lab at Northwestern University.

 ## Installation
 This software works with Python 3.7 and previous versions (and not Python 3.8 as scikit-learn tends not to work with the new 3.8 version).
-In addition ensure the following packages are running in the installed python version.
+In addition ensure the following pre-requisite packages - numpy, pandas, scipy and scikit-learn, are installed.

 #### Windows
 Clone this repository and install the pqsp package using: